 So even if you decide Meta Verified’s higher tiers are worth it, links + DM automation together are what actually build a repeatable sales system out of your Reels.

-Yes, but access is currently limited.
-Meta Verified subscribers on the Plus tier ($44.99/month) or above can add clickable links directly to individual Reels, with monthly limits of 2 to 6 linked Reels depending on the tier.
-Non-verified accounts can use the link in bio, Story link sticker, or comment-to-DM automation as alternatives.
+Yes, but access depends on your account.
+Meta Verified subscribers on the Plus tier ($44.99/month) or above can add clickable links directly to Reels, with monthly limits of 2 to 6 linked Reels by tier.
+Accounts with 10,000+ followers can add a link sticker regardless of verification status.
+Non-verified accounts under 10,000 followers can use paid promotion (boosted Reels) to add a clickable CTA, or use comment-to-DM automation as a free alternative.

 Join automations strategies and Instagram Insights weekly